Discover the best of Kenya's Wildlife and Beaches on this 10 Day Masai Mara, Lake Nakuru & Mombasa Beach Tour.

 The ultimate action here is without a doubt the annual wildebeest exodus, the Great Migration, in July and August when millions of these grazers move north from the Serengeti in search of lusher grass before turning south again in October.
 The Great Migration of hooved animals, in turn, attracts Africa's predators, such as lion, hyena and cheetah, among others.

 Hot-air balloon trips are an entirely outstanding way of seeing the savannah plains teeming with wildlife.
 These Masai Mara balloon trips can be arranged at extra cost.

-We overnight at the same tented safari camp in the Masai Mara area, on both nights.
+We overnight at the same tented safari camp close to Masai Mara, on both nights.

 Day five starts with an early morning game drive in Maasai Mara Game Reserve.
 Our last Mara game drive takes us in search of any wildlife that may have evaded us thus far.
 Then we head back to the tented lodge for breakfast, before continuing our journey through Kenya.

 From the Masai Mara Reserve, we drive north to Lake Nakuru National Park, arriving at our guest house in time for lunch.
 After lunch we head into the bush on an afternoon game viewing drive in Lake Nakuru Park, in search of its diverse wildlife and numerous birds.
 This Kenyan game park has retained its reputation as an ornithologist's delight, with more than 400 species of bird found here.
 Bird species include the Great White Pelican, African Spoonbill, Yellow-billed Stork, Lesser and Greater Flamingo, and Long-crested Eagle.